Gamification for Business

 Gamification is the concept of introducing game thinking to non-game concepts; think: boosting a user’s website account title for participation in a forum (e.g. rookie to master).
 Through these types of impressions, gamification has paved the way for increased user engagement.
 Yet, it doesn’t end with engagement.
 Gamification-based interaction provides valuable metrics on the areas of your website or app that users access the most.

 Although forum user-level gamification is a common and even old-school concept, new game thinking are still employed every day throughout many aspects of online or mobile business.
 Game mechanics such as points, challenges, certifications, and virtual goods can all be leveraged to create advanced ways to engage.

-Take certifications, for instance: You can use them to foster a likeminded community.
-Perhaps you have content on your website like white papers or premium documents.
+Take certifications, for instance: You can use them to foster a like-minded community.
+Perhaps you have content on your websites like white papers or premium documents.
 Likely, this material is made for marketing and you want users to read it.
-Consider creating certifications for reading and testing on your expert-level content.
+Consider creating certifications for reading and testing your expert-level content.
 If your website is community-oriented, provide badges to those users who master the material.
 This introduces competition, an invaluable game dynamic that’ll have users challenging one another just to consume your content.

 How to Introduce Game Concepts